MENU

 Biodiversity Assessment – Linking Global to Local

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), established in 2012, has changed the way the world sees biodiversity assessment.
-IPBES has produced multiple global reports on various aspects of biodiversity and its loss.
-These reports provide course-scale data to inform policymakers of general trends, and they have begun to stimulate national governments to conduct similar assessments.
+This session focused on introducing biodiversity assessment on a global, national and local level.

 Panel Discussion